 What are the lasting effects of the legacy of colonialism on a culture?

-In this new context, consider the following quotes from Thiong'o's essay:
+In this context, consider and discuss the following quotes from Thiong'o's essay:

-What is the role of the artist or writer in society?
-What do you think of Thiong'o's claim that he tries "to examine all the issues in the organization of wealth, power, and values that impinge upon the quality of human life?
+"I have often responded to questions about the role of a writer or artist in society by saying that I try to examine all the issues in the organization of wealth, power, and values that impinge on the quality of human life."